 • Clearly sign and lock restricted access areas.

 • Keep a visitor register.

-To help producers manage vehicle and equipment biosecurity on farms, the NSW Department of Primary Industries has prepared a handbook in the AgGuide series, Machinery hygiene: Inspecting and cleaning machinery to prevent the spread of weeds, pests and diseases.
+To help producers manage vehicle and equipment biosecurity on farms, the NSW Department of Primary Industries has prepared a handbook in the AgGuide series, Machinery hygiene.

 There are sections that define weeds, pathogens and insects, how they can enter and spread on a property.
 Useful case studies for pests such as serrated tussock and grapevine phylloxera are included to highlight the role of biosecurity practices as control measures.